NCIP/gdc-docs/docs/Data_Transfer_Tool/Users_Guide/Data_Download_and_Upload.md

 	gdc-client download f80ec672-d00f-42d5-b5ae-c7e06bc39da1

 ### Download Latest Version of a File
 The GDC Data Transfer Tool supports file versioning.
 Our backend data storage supports multiple file versions so older and current versions can be accessible to our users.
-For information about accessing file versioning information with our API and finding older UUID information from current UUIDs please check out the [EXAMPLE OF RETRIEVING FILE VERSION INFORMATION](https://docs.gdc.cancer.gov/API/Users_Guide/Search_and_Retrieval/#example-of-retrieving-file-version-information) section in our api documentation.
+For information about accessing file versioning information with our API and finding older UUID information from current UUIDs please check out the [the API User Guide](https://docs.gdc.cancer.gov/API/Users_Guide/Search_and_Retrieval/#example-of-retrieving-file-version-information) section in our API documentation.
 When working with older manifests or older lists of UUIDs the latest version of a file can always be download with the --latest flag.

 ```Shell
 gdc-client download 426de656-7e34-4a49-b87e-6e2563fa3cdd --latest -t gdc-user-token.2018.txt